 The goals ISIS has for social media are vast, but they all come back to one main goal: gain more support and more followers who can share their message of hate.

 The other large goal ISIS has for their social media content is to make people hate the western world (America, Canada, Europe, etc).
 They post propaganda that sheds the west and its governments in a bad light to make their war of jihad seem more credible.
-They believe that if they can make some western people hate their own country then these individuals will take action in support of ISIS, such as doing terrorist attacks, or traveling to Syria.
-In some cases this has happened.
+They believe that if they can make some western people hate their own country then these individuals will take action in support of ISIS, such as carrying out terrorist attacks, or traveling to Syria.
+In some, cases this has happened.

 foreign fighters have gone to join ISIS since 2014.